 Quitting La Plagne it’s possible to contour around to join the small hamlet of Tencovaz after having passed above that of Le Granier.
 The onward journey crosses the road that leads to the Col de Granier before passing through the hamlet of La Coche.
 Now a stream is crossed before climbing up through woods and open fields to the Granges de Joigny.
 Soon the path heads up through beechwoods to the Pointe de Gorgeat (1486m).
 Here a view opens out over Chambery and beyond to the Lac du Bourget, France’s largest natural lake flanked on the left by the ridge of L’Epine and the Dent du Chat.
 Chambery beckons!
 Down along the crest of the ridge before quitting it at the Passage de la Coche to join fields and eventually the outskirts of Chambery near the Museum to Jean-Jacques Rousseau.
 A flight of steps leads down to the Carre Curial, a Napoleonic barracks, and the Maison des Parcs et de la Montagne.
 A sense of satisfaction tinged with sadness after having spent the last few days amongst the timeless beauty of the mountains – the traverse over.

-Take time to visit the permanent exhibition on the Vanoise National Park and the Bauges & Chartreuse Regional Parks in the Maison des Parcs et de la Montagne.
+Take time to visit the permanent exhibition on the Vanoise National Park and the Bauges & Chartreuse Regional Parks in the Maison des Parcs et de la Montagne (now sadly closed).
 Linger a while in the old medieval streets of Chambery, home of the Dukes of Savoie and the capital of the old Kingdom of Savoie-Sardaigne that finally attached itself to France by the Treaty of Turin in 1860.
 Savour the market on Saturday morning close to the Hotel de Ville and draw in the enticing smells of Denis Provent’s, cheese shop who supplies many of the top hotels and restaurants in the region

 In winter there are no guardianed refuges on the high plateau.
 One is therefore obliged to use accommodation in the hamlets and villages of the massif.
 Check this out in advance to avoid potential difficulties.